Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

-The function will return the address of the `owner`, `eventName`, `eventCardImgUrl`, `eventDetails`, `eventDate`, `eventTime` and the `eventLocation`.
+The function will return:
+- the address of the `owner`
+- `eventName`
+- `eventCardImgUrl`
+- `eventDetails`
+- `eventDate`
+- `eventTime`
+- `eventLocation`

-Up next, we are going to create a function called `deleteEventById` that will allow an event owner deletes his or her event.
+Next, we are going to create a function called `deleteEventById` that will allow an event owner deletes his or her event.

 ```solidity